Raft is (Equivalent to) Paxos, VR

 - Chandra, T.D., Griesemer, R. and Redstone, J. Paxos Made Live: An Engineering Perspective.
 In Proceedings of the Twenty-sixth Annual ACM Symposium on Principles of Distributed Computing.
 Portland, Oregon, USA.
 2007.
 398–407.

 - Oki, B.M. and Liskov, B.H.
 Viewstamped Replication: A New Primary Copy Method to Support Highly-Available Distributed Systems.
 In Proceedings of the 7th ACM Symposium on Principles of Distributed Computing (PODC ’88).
-Toronto, Ontario, Canada.
+Toronto, Canada.
 Aug.
 1988.

 - Liskov, B. and Cowling, J. Viewstamped Replication Revisited.
 Technical Report MIT-CSAIL-TR-2012-021.
 MIT Computer Science and Artificial Intelligence Laboratory.